 Fig. 5 - Install detail above deck Installation Before starting to install the main cladding area, it is important to take into consideration how the corners will be detailed (corners of the building and also corners of openings - windows/doors).
-Corners of the building For the external and internal corners of a building it can be done in a number of ways; Utilising the Envello Square Corner Trim or mitring and gluing the fascias, or butting boards together.
-With the Envello Square Corner Trim, this should be fitted before all of the Starter Trims or Board & Batten boards are fitted.
-For internal corners using the Square Corner Trim, a protruding batten is fixed into the corner.
-The Corner Trim is then fixed to the protruding batten through the face using 45mm Durafix fixings as shown, fixing 15mm from the edge and fixing at 300mm centres.
-This is shown in fig. 7 For external corners using the Square Corner Trim, the perforated closure is fitted to the back of the Corner Trim using the 20mm Accessories fixings at 200mm centres, these are then fixed to the battens on the corner.
-Shown in fig $6\,\&$ $8\,\&$
+Corners of the building When using the Shadow Line Board the External and Internal Corner Profiles can be used.
+These allow the boards to butt up to it and hide any potential shrinkage.
+If the External Corner profile or Internal Corner profile are being used with the Shadow Line boards on the edges of the buildings, these should be fitted first before the starter trims The perforated closure is fitted to the back of the External or Internal Corner profile using the 20mm Accessories fixing at 200mm centres, these are then fixed to the battens on the corner.
+As shown in fig. 6-8.